silentstone00/youtube_speed_adjuster/README.md

 - Creating issues for bugs or feature requests
 - Submitting pull requests with improvements
 - Suggesting new features or enhancements

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Author

-[Your Name]

----
-Made with ❤️ for YouTube power users